On nearly assumption-free tests of nominal confidence interval coverage for causal parameters estimated by machine learning: Introduction and motivation

-For further motivation and before going into technical details, we now summarize some finite sample results from simulation studies that are described in full detail in \Cref{sec:simulations}.
-Depending on the study, we either simulated 200 or 1000 estimation samples each with sample size $n = 2500$.
-The same training sample, also of size 2500, and thus the same estimates of the regression functions were used in each simulation study.
+For further motivation, we now summarize the results from one of the simulation studies that are described in detail in \Cref{sec:simulations}.
+We simulated 100 estimation samples each with sample size $n = 5000$.
+The same training sample, also of size 5000, and thus the same estimates of the nuisance regression functions were used in each simulation.
 Thus the results are conditional on that training sample.
 The dimension $d$ of $X$ is chosen to be 2 in order to allow estimation of the nuisance functions by kernel regression (with bandwidth selected by cross validation) in a timely fashion.
 We let $\psi = \BE [\var (A | X)]$.
-We took $k $ to be significantly less than the sample size $n$ for the following three reasons: $k<n$ is necessary i) for bias-corrected confidence intervals (CI) centered at $\widehat{\psi }_{2, k} \equiv \widehat{\psi}_{1} - \widehat{ \mathbb{IF}}_{22, k}$ to have length approximately equal to CIs centered at $ \widehat{\psi}_{1}$, ii) for $\widehat{\mathbb{IF}}_{22, k}$'s standard error of order $k^{1/2}/n$ to be smaller than the order $n^{-1/2}$ of the standard error of $\widehat{\psi}_{1}$, thereby creating the possibility of detecting, for any given $\delta > 0$, that the (absolute value) of the ratio of the bias of $\widehat{\psi }_{1}$ to its standard error exceeds $ \delta$, provided the sample size $n$ is sufficiently large and iii) to be able to estimate $\Omega _{k}^{-1}$accurately without imposing the additional (possibility incorrect) smoothness or sparsity assumptions on the marginal density $f_{X}$.
+We took $k$ to be less than $n$ for the following three reasons: $k < n$ is necessary i) for CIs centered at $\hat{\psi}_{2, k} \equiv \hat{\psi}_{1} - \widehat{\IIFF}_{22, k}$ to have length approximately equal to CIs centered at $\hat{\psi}_{1}$, ii) for $\se (\widehat{\IIFF}_{22, k})$ to be of order smaller than or equal to the order $n^{-1/2}$ of the standard error of $\hat{\psi}_{1}$, thereby creating the possibility of detecting that the ratio of the bias of $\hat{\psi}_{1}$ to its standard error exceeds a constant $\delta$, if $n$ is sufficiently large and iii) to be able to estimate $\Omega_{k}^{-1}$ accurately without imposing the additional (possibly incorrect) smoothness or sparsity assumptions on the marginal density $f_{X}$.
 Thus we were able to use quite nonsmooth densities $f_{X}$ in simulations.
 See \Cref{sec:simulations}.